 A camera is located at the main entrance with a weatherproof call-in button and speaker.
-A VCR was located in the Main office to record the main entrance activity.
+A Panasonic VCR was located in the Main office to record the main entrance activity.
 A Radionics Alpha II system keypad was seen for security system interaction.
-Motion detectors were seen at interior corridor spaces and ground floor level classrooms.
+Motion detectors were seen at interior corridor spaces.